dolphindb/release/1.30/README.md

 - Improvement: Enhanced message texts. (**1.30.22.1**)

-- Bugfix: Fixed an issue with the order of execution for queries containing multiple “where“ conditions. (**1.30.22.1**)
+- Bugfix: Fixed an issue with the order of execution for queries containing multiple "where" conditions. (**1.30.22.1**)

 - Bugfix: Fixed memory leak when uploading DataFrames containing DECIMAL columns. (**1.30.22.1**)

 - New feature: The MultithreadedTableWriter now supports automatic reconnection when writing to stream tables. (**1.30.22.1**)

-- Improvement: The class “session” has been renamed to “Session”.
+- Improvement: The class "session" has been renamed to "Session".
 The old class name is still supported for backwards compatibility. (**1.30.22.1**)

-- Improvement: The class previously named “tableAppender” has been renamed to “TableAppender”.
+- Improvement: The class previously named "tableAppender" has been renamed to "TableAppender".
 The old class name is still supported for backwards compatibility. (**1.30.22.1**)

-- Improvement: The class previously named “tableUpsert” has been renamed to “TableUpserter”.
+- Improvement: The class previously named "tableUpsert" has been renamed to "TableUpserter".
 The old class name is still supported for backwards compatibility. (**1.30.22.1**)

 - New feature: A `__DolphinDB_Type__` attribute can now be specified when uploading DataFrames to explicitly cast columns into particular DolphinDB data types. (**1.30.22.1**)